 For lawmakers intent on stopping the nuclear deal, Netanyahu’s speech — orchestrated by Republicans without the White House’s knowledge — was just the beginning.

 Senate Majority Leader Mitch McConnell said the Senate next week would start debating legislation granting Congress a vote on any deal reached with Iran — a notion Obama has already rejected.
-McConnell said he was worried about the Obama administration’s “seeming determination to pursue a deal on its own, without the input of the people’s elected representatives.”
+McConnell, R-Ky., said he was worried about the Obama administration’s “seeming determination to pursue a deal on its own, without the input of the people’s elected representatives.”

 Senators are also pursuing new sanctions on Iran, despite the White House’s insistence that doing so now would scuttle the talks and make it more likely Iran will obtain a nuclear weapon.
 But Senate Democratic leader Harry Reid urged everyone to “take a deep breath” and consider whether new Iran legislation would actually help Israel or merely serve to “score cheap political points.”